Stephane-Bcd/TripletFace/README.md

 Training complete in 1m 54s

 Best val Acc: 0.928105

+## Fourth test comparison between Resnet18 LR 0.001 Momentum 0.9 and Resnet18 LR 0.0001 Momentum 0.95

+Both are already trained and use feature extraction

 # Trainings using triplet face dataset:
 The number of classes in our dataset:  ls dataset/test/ -A | wc -l